Nina Totenberg On Amy Coney Barrett, Anita Hill And Saying Goodbye To RBG

 Now, as the Senate prepares to vote on Barrett's confirmation next week, Totenberg anticipates a fundamental shift in the Supreme Court's outlook.

-"With the ascension of what is likely to be Justice Barrett, I think we're likely to see a Court that is more conservative than any Court since the 1930s.
+"With the ascension of what is likely to be Justice Barrett, I think we're likely to see a court that is more conservative than any court since the 1930s.
 And it could lead to very profound consequences," she says.

-Totenberg says that if Joe Biden is elected president, any progressive legislation that passes is likely to be challenged "over and over again — the way the ACA has been challenged."
+Totenberg says that if Joe Biden is elected president, any progressive legislation that passes is likely to be challenged "over and over again — the way the [Affordable Care Act] has been challenged."

-"I don't think [Biden is] a fan of Court-packing or adding justices, but [Franklin] Roosevelt wasn't a particular fan of it to begin with," Totenberg says.
-"It took three years of the Supreme Court striking down essential New Deal legislation at the height of the Depression for him to make his proposal to add justices to the Court."
+"I don't think [Biden is] a fan of court packing or adding justices, but [Franklin] Roosevelt wasn't a particular fan of it to begin with," Totenberg says.
+"It took three years of the Supreme Court striking down essential New Deal legislation at the height of the Depression for him to make his proposal to add justices to the court."

 Interview Highlights